A scientist’s almost-plane-free journey of 50,000 kilometres. A crazy story, or one that needs to be told?

-Do you remember this story?
+Do you remember this news story?
 It involved a journey of 50,000 kilometers.
 But it wasn’t just any journey.
 It was done as much as possible without taking a plane, and took almost 110 days to complete.
 A crazy perspective for most of us?
 For Dr. Gianluca Grimalda, a social scientist, a way to tell the world about the state of the earth.
 And a way to contribute to its future.

 In 2023, Dr. Gianluca Grimalda, a social scientist, travelled from Germany to Papua New Guinea.
 Research into the social impacts of climate change on earth had taken him to a place called Bougainville.
-The New York Times described it as “a remote, economically stricken archipelago being swallowed by rising oceans.”
+The New York Times described it as “a remote, economically stricken archipelago being swallowed by rising oceans.
+Given the nature of his journey, and his own moral commitment to earth, Dr. Grimalda decided to travel with the least pressure on the environment as possible.
+Every mode of transport of the journey was carefully chosen, with no airplanes when possible.
+After all, of all types of transportation, aviation is considered the largest player when it comes to harmful substances, climate change and extreme weather on earth.

-Crossing earth: Trains, ferries, shared taxis and a police convoy too
+Trains, ferries, shared taxis and a police convoy too

 And so the story, which found its way into many newspapers around the world, goes that a scientist had taken “five trains, nine buses, two ferries, two taxis, a shared car and a police convoy” to reach his destination.
 It was about how one man travelled 50,000 kilometres in 110 days to get to this destination and back: more than the circumference of the earth, and where possible without taking a plane.